spotinst/spotinst-examples/Utilities/AWS/StackSet/README.md

 # Pre-req:

 1. User with access to the Master Payer account.
-User will need at ​ **least** ​ the following permission:<br>
+User will need at ​**least** the following permission:<br>

 <ol>   A. Create a lambda function.</ol>
 <ol>   B. Create/run CF templates.</ol>